alonso-herreros/uni-lnas-lab2/Prep work.md

     > Since there is still only one reactive element, the filter order is still $\boxed{n = 1}$.
     >
-    > The high pass filter can be analyzed easily as a voltage divider.
+    > The high pass filter can be analyzed easily as a voltage divider and the same transfer function
+    > definition as before.
     >
     > $$\\
     > V_L = \frac{R_L}{R₃ + R_L + \frac{1}{sC}} Vᵢₙ = \frac{1}{1 + R_L⁻¹ (R₃ + s⁻¹C⁻¹)} Vᵢₙ ⟹ \\